-UNITED STATES HISTORY

-Course: 100311 (Basic) 1 credit

-100316 (Academic) 1 credit

-HONORS UNITED STATES HISTORY 🍸

-Course: 100318 (Honors) 1 credit
+UNITED STATES HISTORY X Course: 100316 (Academic) 1 credit HONORS UNITED STATES HISTORY X Course: 100318 (Honors) 1 credit

-This course is designed to provide a study of United States History from 1900 to the present.
-Through the analysis of sources and synthesis of evidence, the students will craft explanations and arguments about the major concepts and themes in US History.
+This course is designed to provide students the opportunity to study United States History from 1900 to the present.
+Students will examine the social, economic, and political issues through the analysis of sources and synthesis of evidence to craft explanations and arguments about the major concepts and themes in US History.
+Students will consider events from multiple perspectives to understand the impact of different cultures on the development of an American identity.
+The topics and outcomes of this course reflect the parameters defined by MSDE's United States History High School Standards and Framework.